BEMinstructionals/BEMinstructionals.github.io/README.md

 For a much more comprehensive overview, please see the accompanying [BEM Instructionals website](https://beminstructionals.com/) or the [BEM Instructionals YouTube Channel](https://www.youtube.com/@BEMInstructionals).

-## Download Links
+## Download

-### Latest Release Installers and Standalone Code

-The [Downloads](https://beminstructionals.com/#id_Downloads) section of the accompanying website has all the installers and files to run the BEM File Editor directly with Python for the latest version.
+The [Downloads](https://beminstructionals.com/#id_Downloads) section of the accompanying website has the installer and files to run the BEM File Editor directly with Python for the latest version.

-### Downloads for All Releases

-If you would like to download the installers or release code for the current or a previous release directly from the GitHub repo, the [Releases page](https://github.com/BEMinstructionals/BEMinstructionals.github.io/releases) has all the releases and their assets.
+If you would like to download the installer or release code for the current or a previous release directly from the GitHub repo, the [Releases page](https://github.com/BEMinstructionals/BEMinstructionals.github.io/releases) has all the releases and their assets.

 ## Reporting Bugs